UBB's vision is that every person of childbearing age in the United States has access to a high-quality, culturally

 Our mission is to reduce adverse outcomes and isolation experienced by families during the prenatal, postpartum and early childhood years by increasing access to maternal health hubs which provide community support, workforce development, and advocacy for birthing and postpartum families.

 The lack of access to the support needed to improve and maintain one's health is detrimental to the health of the community

 Our Commitment to Community

 Our community is for all families.
-While our services are available to those who qualify for no out-of-pocket cost, anyone is welcome to take advantage of our services—including prenatal yoga, childbirth and breastfeeding education, wellness practitioners and more.
-You can feel good knowing that your fees come right back to our program to directly support our work.
+While our services are available to those who qualify for no out-of-pocket cost, anyone is welcome to take advantage of our services.
+You can feel good knowing that our hub is available to support you during your pregnancy and postpartum journey.